michailmitsakis/notion-second-brain/README.md

 # ── Ollama ──────────────────────────────────────────────────────────────────
 OLLAMA_BASE_URL=http://localhost:11434
 OLLAMA_MODEL=gemma4:latest
-# USE GEMMA, NOT QWEN, FOR THE AGENT — Qwen has a KV-cache offload bug that
+# USE GEMMA, NOT QWEN, FOR THE AGENT — Qwen has a large KV-cache offload that
 # spills to CPU and tanks throughput (see test_agent_time.py).
 # You CAN use qwen for chunking — fine there.
-# MUST ensure Ollama only uses GPU for inference — check with `ollama ps`.
+# MUST ensure Ollama only uses GPU for inference — check with `ollama ps` command.

 # ── Memory layer ────────────────────────────────────────────────────────────
 ENABLE_MEMORY=true